Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

   - Enables easier testing through service substitution
   - Centralizes service creation and configuration

+## Application Bootstrap

+- **ApplicationBootstrap**: A framework for bootstrapping the application
+  - Provides a structured approach to application initialization
+  - Manages component registration and creation
+  - Handles configuration loading from YAML files
+  - Integrates with the ServiceRegistry for dependency injection
+  - Supports component factories for creating components with configuration
+  - Provides a consistent initialization process for all components
+  - Centralizes error handling during application startup
+  - Facilitates testing by allowing component substitution

 ## Domain Model

 - **Core Entities**: The system is built around well-defined domain entities: